sabagh1994/PGVAE/README.md

       ```bash
       python scripts/run_mbo.py --run_config configs/run_config.json &> log_mbo
       ```
    This runs 10 MBO steps using PPGVAE on the example GMM train set located at `sample_trainset/ds0.npz`.
+The results will be stored at `results/ds0/*.pt`.
+   Read **"Train Set and Output Format"** for the contents of train set `*.npz` and output `*.pt`, for each benchmark task .
     </details>

 </details>